TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Readme.md

 The [**Pico 1 RP2040**](https://www.raspberrypi.org/products/raspberry-pi-pico/) and the [**Pico 2 RP2350**](https://www.raspberrypi.com/products/raspberry-pi-pico-2/), are used as a **Touch LCD MacroPad** with direct access to six file-types: (a) file-path-pointers (similar to symbolic links - note 3), (b) macros (note 4), (c) textstrings (note 5), (d) linkfiles (note 2), (e) \*codes (note 6), and (f) key-label-definitions (note 8).
 From Layout 2 (Configuration), 92,628 files or "nKeys", grouped as 36 sets of type (a) (aA01-xX996 and 0001-9996), and 14,940 files of types (b) to (e), are directly available from the right-side touch Pad [n] - with the Pad character showing the current selected nKeys character set (note 7).<br>

-A PC Windows-based configuration tool for the Pico Touch LCD in its early development stages is and are, included in the folder Serial2PicoApp - it will be developed over the next few months if not years.
+A PC Windows-based configuration tool for the Pico Touch LCD in its early development stages is included in the folder Serial2PicoApp - it will be developed over the next few months if not years.
 Additional tabs that will be added include configurations tabs for the Power and Macro Timer-Clocks, a tab for associating PC apps with macros, and a general configuration tab for various parameters such as LCD timeouts etc. Note that after unzipping the app, running the executable the first time will download and install .Net 8 run times.

 Much of the code (but not the tab layout design), has been with the help of Google (Gemini?), and mostly various Copilot magical incantations such as the GitHub, Windows 11, and Visual Studio ones.
 A standalone PC clone of the TouchLCD is also planned for the far, far future - probably when humanoid robots wandering the streets are a common occurrence.